Foothill Farms Dog Bite Lawyer

 - Maternal protection - A female dog may protect her puppies with aggressive behavior.

-- Prey/chase instincts - Hunting dogs or dogs that were bred for fighting may be more prone to prey behavior, such as chasing.
+- Prey/chase instincts - Hunting dogs or dogs bred for fighting may be more prone to prey behavior, such as chasing.
 Sometimes a jogger passing the dog will trigger this instinct.

 Get tips for handling aggressive dogs in this video:Preventing Dog Bites